Coding-Storm-Official/VBS-Assistant/README.md

 It is highly customizable.

 ## Opening Speech
-You can change the speed it says on startup
+You can change the speech it says on startup

 sapi.speak("The thing you want it to speak")